Master's Degree Programme in Physical and Chemical Sciences: Materials Physics

 Recent examples of thesis titles in materials physics have been:

-The Master’s Degree Programme of Physical and Chemical Sciences has five tracks.
+The Master’s Degree Programme in Exact Sciences has six tracks.
 A short description of this specialisation track is given below.
 You can find more detailed information on tracks from the specific site of each track by clicking on the links below.

 Other tracks: